By Dennis Northington

 You need to know the Counting of the Omer covers the jubilee of counting of time until Shavuot (Pentecost) which is the 50th day.

 Counting of the Omer is called Sefirat Ha’omer in Hebrew.
-It is the acknowledged counting of seven Sabbaths and each of the forty-nine days between the set apart appointed days of Passover and Shavuot.
+It is the acknowledged counting of seven Sabbaths and each of the forty-nine days after the first weekly Sabbath after the set apart appointed Feast of Passover.
+It is the 49 days leading up to Shavuot.
 Shavuot or Pentecost as it is called by so many today is known as the Feast of Weeks.
-It is the Feast of the seven weeks of counting.
+It is the Feast of the seven weekly Sabbaths of counting.
+Leviticus 23 tells us how to count but there has been confusion for thousands of years through tradition.

 “So teach us to number our days, that we may apply our hearts unto wisdom.”
 Psalm 90:12.